 - Off/standby power of the product

 - Energy efficiency of the AC adapter

-To download more information on current TV power consumption data, please click here.
+To download more information on power consumption of 2012 TV models, please click here.

 Please note: Power consumption will vary depending on TV display settings.
 For additional advice on saving energy and running costs, see tips in the “More tips for energy saving” section below.